sunil-gumatimath/react-router/README.md

 - React Router documentation and examples
 - Vite for the excellent development experience
 - React community for best practices and patterns

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.

 ---

 Built with ❤️ using React Router and modern web technologies.